MichielVanwelsenaere/HomeAutomation.CoDeSys3/docs/FunctionBlocks/FB_RS485_BUSCONTROLLER.md

 - BusOcupied: datatype bool, indicates whether the RS485 bus is occupied or not.

 METHOD(S)
-- Init: configured the buscontroller, an overview of the parameters:
+- Init: configures the buscontroller, an overview of the parameters:
     - `StartupDelay`: datatype *TIME*, amount of time that should be waited on PLC startup before using the RS485 bus, can prevent errors due to RS485 devices not booted up yet.
     - `SilenceTime`: datatype *TIME*,  the silence time between two requests.
 Typically 10-20ms.
 - SetBusOccupied: can be called by any RS485 to indicate that it is using the RS485 bus.